Law enforcement in Qatar

-Law enforcement in Qatar comes under the control of the Ministry of Interior of Qatar, which administers the various law enforcement agencies of Qatar.
+Law enforcement in Qatar comes under the control of the Ministry of Interior of Qatar under HE Sheikh Khalifa bin Hamad bin Khalifa Al Thani, which administers the various law enforcement agencies of Qatar.
 Both women and men can be admitted to law enforcement agencies in the country, provided they attend a police academy before being admitted.

 History

 The first police agency formed in the State of Qatar was the 'Discipline Police' in 1949.
 This agency began its duties in 1949 at Doha Police Section which was located in the centre of Souq Waqif.
 The functions of this section consisted of providing security protection for citizens, maintaining discipline by moving patrols, carrying out the mission of permanent guards at vital areas in the capital and organising traffic movement.
 It also carried out all other police related duties such as conducting investigations on criminal and traffic cases and referring the accused to the courts.

 In response to widespread protests which broke out in Qatar in 1956, then-emir Ali bin Abdullah Al Thani began heavily investing in the police force.
 As a result, a new police headquarters was built during the 1950s.

+The Qatar Police played a role in securing the 2022 FIFA World Cup.
+Furthermore, over 3,000 Turkish riot police officers were deployed alongside Qatari forces to help manage crowds and secure stadiums.

+On July 18, 2024, Qatari police officers were deployed throughout Paris as part of agreement with France to assist in protecting the public due to terrorism concerns prior to the upcoming Olympic games.

 Law enforcement agencies

 The various law enforcement agencies of Qatar are under the authority of the Ministry of Interior's General Directorate of Public Safety, which was created in 1970.

 There are numerous law enforcement agencies and departments in Qatar, with each one being responsible for a different aspect of policing.
-These include, amongst others, the Rescue Police Department (Al-Fazaa), the Juvenile Police Department and the Airports Security and Passports Department.
+These include, amongst others, Traffic Police Department, the Rescue Police Department (Al-Fazaa), the Juvenile Police Department Cyber Security, and the Airports Security and Passports Department.

+Traffic Police Department

+The Traffic Police Department in Qatar plays a crucial role in maintaining road safety and enforcing traffic laws.
+It operates under the Ministry of Interior and oversees various activities, including traffic regulation, law enforcement, licensing, and accident management.
+The department was established to meet the growing demands of traffic safety in the rapidly developing nation.
+Its efforts include promoting safe driving practices, conducting awareness campaigns, and introducing modern technologies like surveillance systems and digital platforms for reporting violations Currently, Brigadier Abdulaziz Bin Jassim Al-Thani heads the Traffic Department.
+Under his leadership, initiatives have focused on reducing traffic congestion and enhancing road safety through infrastructure improvements and collaborations with local entities.
+For example, the department has partnered with organizations like United Development Company to provide localized traffic services, such as in The Pearl, which aims to make services more accessible to residents.